Market Design with Distributional Objectives: Key Mathematical Results and Proof Sketch of Theorem

 \emph{Step 1:} The set of maximal distributions in $\Xi^*(X)$ is an M-convex set.

-First, we study the structure of $\Xi^*(X)$ that we find in the diversity choice rule construction.
-We show that if the diversity index $f$ is ordinally concave, then $\Xi^{*}(X)$ satisfies M$^{\natural}$-convexity.
-Since the diversity choice rule produces an outcome that is maximal in $\Xi^{*}(X)$, we focus on maximal distributions in $\Xi^{*}(X)$.
+First, we study the structure of $\Xi^*(X)$ that we find in the distribution-conscious choice rule construction.
+We show that if the distributional objective $f$ is ordinally concave, then $\Xi^{*}(X)$ satisfies M$^{\natural}$-convexity.
+Since the distribution-conscious choice rule produces an outcome that is maximal in $\Xi^{*}(X)$, we focus on maximal distributions in $\Xi^{*}(X)$.
 By Lemma \ref{lem:mconvex}, the set of maximal distributions in an M$^{\natural}$-convex set is M-convex; therefore, the set of maximal distributions in $\Xi^{*}(X)$ is M-convex (Lemma \ref{lem:pareto}).

 Consider Example \ref{ex:ladfail}.
 Let $n=5$ and $X=\{x,y,z\}$.
 For the first step, we maximize $f$ on $\Xi^0=\{\xi:\norm{\xi} \leq 2\}$ and get $\Xi^*(X)=\{\xi(\{z\}),\xi(\{x,z\}), \xi(\{y,z\})\}$, which is an M$^{\natural}$-convex set.
 The set of maximal distributions in $\Xi^*(X)$ is equal to $\{\xi(\{x,z\}),\xi(\{y,z\})\}$, which is an M-convex set.